-OUR GOALS: Quest House has many goals, but the largest of which are to provide safe, affordable lodging, and supportive services to transmasculine individuals going through the process of lower surgery.
-Our big picture goal is to one day own a 5-6 bedroom house in the bay area so that we may accommodate more individuals.
+OUR GOALS: To provide safe, affordable lodging, and supportive services to transmasculine individuals going through the process of lower surgery.
+Our big picture goal is to eventually own a 5+ bedroom house in the bay area so that we may accommodate more individuals.
 This is a community-based model, in that we are looking to expand on opportunities for those staying with us to create connection with one another and honor each other’s transitions during this exciting and transformative time.
+Our BIG DREAM is to own a large house and to be able to offer donation-based lodging with no one turned away due to lack of funds.

 HOW WE BEGAN: Quest House was born through a shared vision, calling, and collaboration of two close friends that took turns caring for one another in 2016 during their phalloplasty process.
 The house was financially funded by the eldest of these two friends, a deeply compassionate, and inspiring, trans elder.
 He began making space available in the extra bedroom in his apartment in Vacaville, CA on a sliding scale for others needing lodging and support through their process.
 Meiko Xavier, the current live-in services coordinator, had the privilege of being the very first guest of what would ultimately evolve into Quest House.
 Future guests came about via word of mouth within the community.
 Eventually, the local surgical teams heard about the space and began sharing it with their patients.
 Since then, Quest House has moved to Sausalito, CA in order to be closer to the Bay Area phalloplasty teams.
 In June 2017, Quest House hosted their first guest in Sausalito!